apache/spark/TESTING.rst

 Starting Kubernetes Cluster when Starting Breeze ................................................

-To run Kubernetes in Breeze, you can start Breeze with the ``--start-kind-cluster`` switch.
+To run Kubernetes in Breeze, you can start Breeze with the ``--kind-cluster-start`` switch.
 This automatically creates a Kind Kubernetes cluster in the same ``docker`` engine that is used to run Breeze.
-Setting up the Kubernetes cluster takes some time so the cluster continues running until the it is stopped with the ``--stop-kind-cluster`` switch or until the ``--recreate-kind-cluster`` switch is used rather than ``--start-kind-cluster``.
+Setting up the Kubernetes cluster takes some time so the cluster continues running until the it is stopped with the ``--kind-cluster-stop`` switch or until the ``--kind-cluster-recreate`` switch is used rather than ``--kind-cluster-start``.
 Starting Breeze with the Kind Cluster automatically sets ``runtime`` to ``kubernetes`` (see below).

 The cluster name follows the pattern ``airflow-python-X.Y.Z-vA.B.C`` where X.Y.Z is a Python version